 Sales tax deduction

-Paying sales tax can be a chore, especially if you are about to buy an expensive product, for example, a car.
+Paying sales taxes can be a chore, especially if you are about to buy an expensive product, for example, a car.
 However, there might be a way to reduce your tax burden.
 There are two ways to gain some tax advantage: either you deduct state and local general sales tax you paid during the year, or you may deduct the state, local and foreign income tax you paid during the year.
-You can't do both, and also there are some limitations.
+You can't do both, and there are also some limitations.
 To decide which way is better for you, as a general rule, compare the amount of sales tax you paid in the year to the amount of the state, local and foreign income tax paid in the year.
 Then deduct the larger of the two amounts.
 If you choose to deduct your sales tax, you have two options for the procedure:

 - You may keep all bills and invoices of your actual sales tax expenses, or